Top 4 Worst Halloween Candy for Your Teeth, According to a Dentist

-The reason candy, in general, is harmful to teeth is that bacteria in the mouth burn the sugar, creating acid as a byproduct, explains Matthew Messina, DDS, spokesperson for the American Dental Association (ADA).
+Yes, candy tastes good, but it’s not so great for your teeth.
+The reason candy is harmful to teeth is that bacteria in your mouth burn the sugar, creating acid as a byproduct, explains Matthew Messina, DDS, spokesperson for the American Dental Association.
 The acid then dissolves tooth enamel, which is what causes cavities.

 With the help of Dr. Messina, we reveal the worst candy for your teeth to avoid this Halloween and all year long.
 (Opt for one of these healthy Halloween candies instead.)

 Chewy candies, including taffy and anything gummy, are among the worst offenders because they linger in your mouth, which gives them additional time to cause tooth decay.
 Some are sticky and strong enough to pull out fillings, bridges, or braces.

 Caramels are one of the worst dental offenders because they stick to teeth.
 They also latch on to expensive dental appliances like orthodontics.
 Like other sweets, caramels are best enjoyed after a meal.
 That way, brushing your teeth and flossing immediately after eating limits the amount of time the candy sticks around in your mouth.

 Sour candies are bad for teeth on two fronts: They contain both sugar and acid, according to Dr. Messina.
 Acid breaks down the enamel, which is the hard outer shell that protects your teeth.
 Like other sweet treats, limit how many sour candies you or your child enjoys in order to prevent long-term damage any day of the year.
 (When you brush, make sure to avoid this common toothbrushing mistake.)